Spin Application Manifest Reference

 NameRequired?TypeValueExample

-addressRequiredStringThe address of the Redis instance the components are using the message subscriptions.
+addressRequiredStringThe address of the Redis instance to which the components subscribe for messages, for triggers that do not specify an address themselves.
 Use the redis: URL scheme."redis://localhost:6379"

 The variables Table